CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-21-extraction.markdown

 published: true
 ---

+Well, it's 2/22/2022 on a Tuesday, and in the past week i've read over 22 books.
+I thought that was odd and that I should just go ahead and publish this article.
+Happy 2's Day!

 ## **Content Covered**

 The *Web Scraping* series of articles cover various methods and libraries that achieve the end goal of crawling websites and performing data extraction via scraping.
 Making use of a websites REST API has been covered by previous articles.
 These article will focus on the methods available to us when we encounter a site without a provided application programming interface.